petershin/liferay-learn/docs/dxp-cloud/latest/en/migrating-to-dxp-cloud/creating-data-backup-files.md

 ## Next Steps

-Now you have two files (`database.gz` and `volume.tgz`) ready to apply to a DXP Cloud environment.
+Now you have two files (`database.gz` and `volume.tgz`) ready to apply to a Liferay Cloud environment.
 Next, you will [upload and restore a data backup](./uploading-and-restoring-the-data-backup.md) using these files.